Mediation & Dispute Resolution

 Who Can Mediate?

 Civil mediators are lawyers that have received advanced training and registration as mediators.
-The Indiana Commission on Continuing Legal Education (ICCLE) accredits mediation trainers to train lawyers for civil mediation registration.
-ICCLE also maintains a searchable registry for registered domestic relations mediators (marital or parenting disputes) and civil mediators (for all other kinds of mediation) on its website at https://courtapps.in.gov/mediatorsearch.
-More information about ICCLE’s mediator regulation appears on its website at http://www.in.gov/judiciary/cle/2331.htm.
+The Indiana Office of Admissions and Continuing Education (ACE) accredits mediation trainers to train lawyers for civil mediation registration.
+ACE also maintains a searchable registry for registered domestic relations mediators (marital or parenting disputes) and civil mediators (for all other kinds of mediation) on its website at https://courtapps.in.gov/mediatorsearch.
+More information about ACE’s mediator regulation appears on its website at https://www.in.gov/judiciary/ace/2331.htm.

 How Mediators Work